 Being plugged into our devices means we aren’t truly present in the moment.

 We’re focused on maintaining virtual relationships with people that aren’t in the room, whether through email, Whatsapp, or Instagram likes.

 Even if we’re meant to be in love with that person.

-11 Warning Signs Their Smartphone Usage Has Turned Into An Addiction
+12 Warning Signs Their Smartphone Usage Has Turned Into An Addiction

 If your partner is continually glued to their phone and you think it might be taking its toll on your relationship, these signs show that you really do have something to worry about.

-1. They Ignore You
+1. They ignore you.

 They’re so lost in their virtual world when they’re on their phone that they completely zone out.
 One would hope that they’re not consciously ignoring you when you speak to them, but they sometimes don’t seem to hear you at all.

-2. It’s Noticeable
+2. It’s noticeable.

 You’re not the only one who’s noticed that your partner seems to be glued to their smartphone.
 Their family or friends (or even worse, your family or friends) have made comments about it too.

-3. They’re Distracted
+3. They’re distracted.

 They see no problem with flicking through Twitter or Instagram whilst they’re having a conversation with you or whilst they’re meant to be concentrating on something else or working.
 They don’t seem to realize they’re even doing it.